MSS-Shalavritha/SDM-Spring2023-maintenance-portfolio/README.md

 **Description**: Updated users.js file to appropriate json response

-**Code Review and Testing**: https://github.com/ChicoState/PantryNode/pull/180 : Reviewed the code changes for this pull request, approved the changes only after testing these changes, pasted the screenshot for reference in the Pull Request.
+**Code Review and Testing 1**: https://github.com/ChicoState/PantryNode/pull/180 : Reviewed the code changes for this pull request, approved the changes only after testing these changes, pasted the screenshot for reference in the Pull Request.

 # Sprint 5 (May 2 - 15):